-- • The mind and emotions of man are insufficient to grasp the things of God.
+- • The mind and emotions of man are not to be ignored, but they are insufficient by themselves to adequately grasp the things of God.

 • They are “spiritually discerned”, deep down in the realm of our spirit.
 That is where the Spirit of God speaks to us (Romans 8:16, to be examined later).

-• Walk in the Spirit, live by the Spirit, seek the spiritual over the natural and carnal, and you will greatly improve your sensitivity in hearing God’s voice.
+• Walk in the Spirit, live by the Spirit, seek the spiritual over the natural and carnal, and you will greatly improve your sensitivity in discerning the voice of God.

 Romans 12:2 Do not conform any longer to the pattern of this world, but be transformed by the renewing of your mind.
 Then you will be able to test and approve what God’s will is — his good, pleasing and perfect will.